Senior Bowl (bridge)

 and the tournament was renamed at that time.

-The most recent event took place in 2023 in Marrakech, Morocco.
+The most recent event took place in 2023 in Marrakesh, Morocco.

 Structure

 The zonal quotas and structures are now identical for the Open, Women, and Seniors flights of Zonal Teams, and the three tournaments are concurrent.
 There are 22 teams —1 from the host country, 6 from Europe, and so on— each four to six players and a captain who may be one of the players.

 They compete as with scoring by (IMP).

 For one week everyone plays round-robin matches of 16 deals, three daily matches (21 in all) with IMP margins converted to (VP).
 Teams who draw get 15 points each, up to 25 for the winner and down to 0 for the loser.

 The eight round-robin leaders continue in long knockout matches, 96 deals in two days (except 128 in three days for the Open final), with as much as 16 IMP from the short matches between the same teams.
 The World Transnational Open Teams Championship begins after most teams are eliminated from the three major events; players on all but the four semifinalist teams in each flight are welcome to enter the Transnational.